 compared to litigation.

 Going to Court is a costly and often stressful exercise and.
 Litigation through the Courts is rarely a satisfying experience or ‘a win’.
 When you go to Court, the Judge has the final say over what happens, and it is very rare to walk away with absolutely everything you wanted.

 When you go to mediation, the power remains in your hands and you can negotiate with a focus on the aspects of your settlement that matter

-Mediation is especially useful for separating parents who want to negotiate an outcome that is in the best interest of the children.
-Allowing your children to get caught up in your clashes may have serious long-term emotional impact on their lives.
+Mediation is especially useful for separating parents who want to negotiate an outcome that is in the best interest of their children.
+Allowing your children to get caught up in your emotional adult clashes may have a serious long-term emotional impact on their lives.
+If both parties are genuinely willing and able to negotiate a resolution, then mediation may work for you.

-All relevant parties attend a mediation where they can work towards a resolution for the claim being made.
-The mediator will encourage each of you to talk through the issues.
-Importantly, the mediator is neutral, not a Judge.
-They don’t give advice or make decisions.
-Their role is to help each of you to find new ways to talk about and resolve the dispute.
-As a result, the parties create and agree upon an outcome.
-Successful mediation meets each parties needs and addresses their concerns and leads to a mutual decision.
-If you wish to mediate but do not feel comfortable in the same room as the other party/parties, the good news is you don’t need to be in the same room to mediate.
-The Mediator will help by relaying information, requests and proposals between the parties in an attempt to reach a resolution.
-You may also have your lawyer present to ensure your legal rights are maintained.
+Successful mediation meets each party’s needs, addresses their concerns and leads to a mutual decision.
+If you wish to mediate but do not feel comfortable in the same room as the other party/parties, the good news is you don’t need to be.
+The Mediator can relay information, requests and proposals between the parties as you seek to reach a resolution (this is known as a shuttle mediation).
+You may also have your lawyer present to protect your interests and legal rights.

 Mediation is not for everyone and does not suit every situation.
 Remember it is voluntary and relies on the parties agreeing to